 2020 Democratic presidential hopefuls to take stage at SXSW; Beto O'Rourke to attend film premiere about failed Senate bid

-2020 Democratic presidential hopefuls will take the stage this weekend at the trendy South by Southwest (SXSW) tech, film and music festival in Austin, Texas as the candidates seek to stand out from what is quickly becoming a crowded primary field.
+2020 Democratic presidential hopefuls will take the stage this weekend at the uber-trendy South by Southwest (SXSW) tech, film and music festival in Austin, Texas as the candidates seek to beef up their street cred with the young people, and stand out from what is quickly becoming a crowded primary field.

 Sens.
 Elizabeth Warren, D-Mass., and Amy Klobuchar, D-Minn., will speak on Saturday, while former San Antonio Mayor Julian Castro, Colorado Gov. John Hickenlooper and Washington Gov. Jay Inslee will speak Sunday.